Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 The Role of Infrastructure for a Safe Transition to Automated Driving contextualizes the latest vehicle and road automation research and technology, focusing on the future role of road infrastructures.
-It objectively analyses the problems an uncontrolled transition will pose and examines ways forward.
-The book covers risk and safety assessment methods, as well as the influence of human factor in facing the automation of vehicles.
-It establishes a common ground for addressing the period during which both human-driven and automated cars will co-exist, offering an integrated vison of the different approaches to vehicle automation.
+The book analyzes the problems an uncontrolled transition will pose and examines ways forward, covering risk, safety, and the influence of human factors in automated vehicles.

-- Introduces the SAE standard and the levels of automation it defines
+- Introduces the SAE standard, the levels of automation it defines, and the concept of new road infrastructures

 - Includes learning tools such as chapters overviews, summaries, and a glossary